 Sleep is an important part of the healing process after any major surgery.
-However, one of the most common complaints we hear after someone has a total hip replacement is about difficulty sleeping.
+However, one of the most common complaints we hear after someone has a total hip replacement is about difficulty or trouble sleeping.
 Whether you’re unable to sleep in the position you’re used to or you wake up with pain, the issue likely contributes to restless nights.
 Also, for several weeks after your surgery, you’ll need to take extra precautions when you go to bed to avoid dislocation.

 To ensure you get some crucial shut-eye, in this post, we’ll discuss some tips on how to sleep after you’ve had total hip replacement surgery.